frzam/hail/README.md

 # List all aliases with commands and descriptions.
 > hail ls

-# For more info on any sub command,
+# For more info on any sub command.
 > hail <sub-command> -h
 ```